-- Enables children to talk about how they learn, to think creatively, to take risks and handle change, so that they can become lifelong learners, able to respond to the opportunities and challenges of the rapidly changing world in which we live.
+- Enables children to talk about how they learn, think creatively, ask questions, take risks and handle change so that they can become lifelong learners, able to respond to the opportunities and challenges of the rapidly changing world in which we live.

 - Places an emphasis on the development of courteous, co-operative and caring individuals who are sensitive to the needs of others and form and maintain constructive relationships based on respect.

-- Includes high quality PSHE so that pupils are able to develop a positive sense of well-being and keep themselves safe and healthy.
+- Includes high quality PSHE and Relationships Education so that pupils are able to develop a positive sense of well-being and keep themselves safe and healthy.